-Mr. Parker, Mr. Clark, Mr. Olgreen, or Mr. Preator may terminate their respective agreements at any time within six months after a "change in control" of the Company occurs or within twelve months under certain circumstances after a change in control of the Company occurs.
-Change in control is defined as: (a) a transfer of substantially all of the assets of the Company to any person, group or entity other than a person, group or entity that is controlled by the executive; (b) the Company is merged with or into another corporation and the stockholders of the Company prior to such merger own less than 50% of the voting stock of the Company or other surviving corporation after the merger; (c) an unapproved change in the majority of the Company's Board of Directors; or (d) a person, entity or group (other than (i) the Company or (ii) an employee benefit plan sponsored by the Company) acquires 50% or more of the voting stock of the Company.
-If the Company terminates Mr. Parker's employment without cause, or if Mr. Parker terminates his employment upon a "change in control," he will be entitled to a lump sum payment equal to four times (i) his highest annual salary over the last three years plus (ii) the highest bonus and other cash compensation received by Mr. Parker during the last three years.
+Mr. Parker, Mr. Clark, Mr. Olgreen, or Mr. Preator may terminate their respective agreements at any time within 12 months after a "change of control" of the Company occurs.
+Change of control is defined as: (a) a transfer of substantially all of the assets of the Company to any person, group or entity other than a person, group or entity that is controlled by the executive; (b) the Company is merged with or into another corporation and the shareholders of the Company prior to such merger own less than 50% of the voting stock of the Company or other surviving corporation after the merger; (c) an unapproved change in the majority of the Company's Board of Directors; or (d) a person, entity or group (other than (i) the Company or (ii) an employee benefit plan sponsored by the Company) acquires 50% or more of the voting stock of the Company.
+If the Company terminates Mr. Parker's employment without cause, or if Mr. Parker terminates his employment upon a "change of control," he will be entitled to a lump sum payment equal to four times (i) his highest annual salary over the last three years plus (ii) the highest bonus and other cash compensation received by Mr. Parker during the last three years.
 If the Company terminates Mr. Clark's, Mr. Olgreen's, or Mr. Preator's employment without cause, or if Mr. Clark, Mr. Olgreen, or Mr. Preator terminates his employment upon a "change of control", he will be entitled to a lump sum payment equal to two and one-half times the base amount of his annual compensation, as calculated according to Section 280G of the Internal Revenue Code.
+In addition, Mr. Parker, Mr. Clark, Mr. Olgreen and Mr. Parker would be entitled to an additional "tax gross-up" payment as a result of any excise tax that such person is required to pay as a result of such payment being deemed to be an "excess parachute payment" under the Internal Revenue Code.
 Each agreement includes a noncompetition covenant that would apply for a stated number of years after termination of employment.
 The number of years for the non-competition covenant is equal to the number of years by which the respective executive's compensation is multiplied pursuant to any severance payments made to such executive.
+See "The Proxy Contest" for additional information with respect to the potential effects of the election at the Annual Meeting of Newcastle's nominees to the Board of Directors.